nhannguyen95/learning-notes/networking/tcpip/11-network-topology.md

 3 types of transmission:
   - **Simple**: information can flow in a single direction (A to B, but not B to A).
-  - **Half Duplex**: information can flow in both direction, but not simultaneoulsy (if A is talking to B, B has to listen)
+  - **Half Duplex**: information can flow in both direction, but not simultaneously (if A is talking to B, B has to listen)
   - **Full Duplex** (the best one): information can flow in both direction simultaneously.
 We can obtain full duplex using a switch.

 ---